-Compared with video editors for Chrombooks above, Magisto is designed simpler that you can see its workflow on the left side of its interface, add media, choose a given style, add music, and export.
+Compared with video editors for Chrombook above, Magisto is designed simpler.
+You can see its workflow on the left side of its interface, add media, choose a given style, add music, and export.
 It is a quick video editor that creates simple short videos smoothly and steadily.
 After editing, you can select a thumbnail for it, and the export video can be share on Facebook, Twitter, Vimeo, YouTube, emails, and embedded on your website as well.

 You can edit videos from local computer and Google Drive with Magisto.
 Since Chrome OS does not have local storage, Chromebook users users are only allowed to import videos from Google Drive.
 As a cross-platform editor, it supports edits on mobiles, tablets and PCs, so you can keep your project wherever you are using it with the same Magisto account.